elastacloud/spark-excel/README.md

 A Spark data source for reading Microsoft Excel workbooks.
 Initially started to "scratch and itch" and to learn how to write data sources using the
 Spark [DataSourceV2](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/sources/v2/DataSourceV2.html)
 APIs.
 This is based on the [Apache POI](https://poi.apache.org/) library which provides the means to read Excel files.
+Also in use is the [Excel Streaming Reader library](https://github.com/pjfanning/excel-streaming-reader-sample) for handling streaming support when reading files (if enabled).

 _N.B._ This project is only intended as a reader and is opinionated about this.
 There are no plans to implement writer functionality into the project.